MediaComem/comem-archidep/ex/render-database-deployment.md

 ![Postgres Deployed](../images/render-database-postgres-created.png)

-## :exclamation: Run the todolist.sql file
+### :exclamation: Run the todolist.sql file

 At this point, you have a database.
 Congratulations.
 But you still need to set its tables up.
 As you did in the first Todolist tutorial, you will be running the ``todolist.sql`` script on the database, albeit remotely.

-> :books: The script is a bit different because of two factors: First, we are using PostgreSQL instead of MySQL.
+ :books: The script is a bit different because than the previous one because of two factors: First, we are using PostgreSQL instead of MySQL.
 Second, we do not need to create a database.
 As a metter of fact, this script is a bit simpler than the previous one.

-Go back to your terminal and make sure you are in your repository and on the ``docker-postgres`` branch:
+:question: Go back to your terminal and make sure you are in your repository and on the ``docker-postgres`` branch:

 ```bash
 $> git branch --show-current